bytedreamer/Aporta/docs/AportaCoreAbstractions.md

 Drivers are located in the Aporta.Drivers namespace.

 Aporta is extensible.
 You can [write your own drivers](HowToCreateADriver.md) for your own devices.
+For this reason, drivers are saved to the extensions table in the Aporta database.

 All drivers in Aporta are a kind of IHardwareDriver and implement the **IHardwareDriver** interface.